unional/iso-error/packages/iso-error/README.md

 ### IsoError.create(props)

-`IsoError.create()` is a quick way to create an `IsoError` with additional properties.
+`IsoError.create()` is a quick way to create a `IsoError` with additional properties.

 This is mostly used in one-off situations.
-If your package throws many different errors, you should extend from `ModuleError` instead.
+If your package throws many errors, you should extend from `ModuleError` instead.

 ```ts